calint/glos/src/engine/README.md

 * space is partitioned in a `grid` of `cells` containing `objects`
   - `object` may overlap `grid` `cells`
   - `grid` runs `update` then `resolve_collisions` pass on `cells`
-  - when `grid_threaded` is on the passes call `cells` in a non-deterministic, parallel and unsequenced way
+  - when `threaded_grid` is on the passes call `cells` in a non-deterministic, parallel and unsequenced way
-  - `grid_threaded` must be off in multiplayer applications
+  - `threaded_grid` must be off in multiplayer applications
   - `object` `update` is called once every frame
   - `object` `on_collision` is called once for each collision with another `object` in that frame
 * `object` has reference to a 3d model, `glob`, using an index in `globs`